Health insurance in the United States: Massachusetts

 The state passed healthcare reform in 2006 in order to decrease the uninsured rate among its citizens.
 The federal Affordable Care Act, colloquially known as "Obamacare", is largely based on Massachusetts' health reform.
 Due to that colloquialism, the Massachusetts reform has been nicknamed "Romneycare" after then-Governor Mitt Romney.

+Industry organizations

+Industry organizations of several types such as the American Medical Association, the American Hospital Association, AHIP and the Blue Cross Blue Shield Association play a prominent role in lobbying surrounding the regulation of the health insurance market.

+The complexity of the health care and insurance markets has led a number of these organizations to play a role in credentialing professionals who work in various sectors of the health insurance market process.
+Examples include AHIP's credentials for employees of insurance companies and those who sell insurance, the American Medical Billing Association's certification for medical reimbursement specialists and the Healthcare Financial Management Association's certification of hospital cost report specialists and revenue cycle executives.

 Public health care coverage

 Public programs provide the primary source of coverage for most seniors and also low-income children and families who meet certain eligibility requirements.
 The primary public programs are Medicare, a federal social insurance program for seniors (generally persons aged 65 and over) and certain disabled individuals; Medicaid, funded jointly by the federal government and states but administered at the state level, which covers certain very low income children and their families; and Children's Health Insurance Program (CHIP), also a federal-state partnership that serves certain children and families who do not qualify for Medicaid but who cannot afford private coverage.
 Other public programs include military health benefits provided through TRICARE and the Veterans Health Administration and benefits provided through the Indian Health Service.
 Some states have additional programs for low-income individuals.
 In 2011, approximately 60 percent of stays were billed to Medicare and Medicaid—up from 52 percent in 1997.